 NOTE: Reports not applicable to Ivanti® Endpoint Security for Endpoint Manager, powered by Landesk

-The following report categories are NOT applicable to the Security Suite: All Asset Reports, All SLM Reports, and All Remote Control Reports.
+The following report categories are NOT applicable to the Endpoint Security for Endpoint Manager: All Asset Reports, All SLM Reports, and All Remote Control Reports.

 Use Scheduled Tasks to create recurring tasks specifically related to security and patch management, remediation, compliance security enforcement, antivirus scans, and more.
 You can configure the task's targeted devices and scheduling options.

 NOTE: Scheduled tasks not applicable to Ivanti® Endpoint Security for Endpoint Manager, powered by Landesk

-The following scheduled task (script) types are NOT applicable to the Security Suite: Custom data forms, Custom scripts, Handheld tasks, and OSD scripts.
-Also, the distribution package and delivery method task options aren't configurable with Security Suite.
+The following scheduled task (script) types are NOT applicable to the Endpoint Security for Endpoint Manager: Custom data forms, Custom scripts, Handheld tasks, and OSD scripts.
+Also, the distribution package and delivery method task options aren't configurable with Endpoint Security for Endpoint Manager.

 Unmanaged Device Discovery